AWS Cloud Migration Services – 7R Strategies

 1. Deploy the applications to single-instance AWS Elastic Beanstalk environments without a load balancer.

 2. Use AWS SMS to create AMIs for each virtual machine and run them in Amazon EC2.
+(Note: AWS SMS is deprecated.
+AWS Transform MGN would be the equivalent today.)

 3. Convert each application to a Docker image and deploy to a small Amazon ECS cluster behind an Application Load Balancer.